Creates a choropleth map from an `sf` object, for example one

 A string giving the name of the column used to shade the polygons.

-A string giving the name of the column containing polygon IDs (used for tooltips in interactive mode).
+Optional string giving the name of the column containing polygon IDs used for tooltips.

 - mode